Nedunkerny

-Nedunkeni or Nedunkerni is a town in Vavuniya District, Sri Lanka.
-The roads going through Nedunkeni link Puliyankulam with Oddusuddan, and Puliyankulam with Mullaitivu.
+Nedunkerny (நெடுங்கேணி) (also spelt Nedunkeni, Nedunkerni) is a town in Vavuniya District, Sri Lanka.
+The roads going through Nedunkerny link Puliyankulam with Oddusuddan, and Puliyankulam with Mullaitivu.

-Sri Kathirvelayutha Swami Kovil Nedunkerny
+Religion

 Sri Kathirvelayuthar Temple is a Hindu temple.
 The temple is also known as Nedunkerny Murugan and is very prestigious amongst its devotees across Vavuniya, Mullativu and Jaffna districts.

 During the civilian war, the temple had been severely affected and damaged.